 You'll be asked to list your preferred location, and we'll try to place you in a unit close to your school or home.
 Although we can't always guarantee that cadets will be offered their preferred choice.

-The aims of the VPC programme are to:
+The aims of the Volunteer Police Cadet programme are to:

 Promote a practical understanding of policing among all young people

 Encourage a spirit of adventure and good citizenship

 Support local policing priorities through volunteering and give young people a chance to be heard

 Inspire young people to participate positively in their communities